-In year 9, vis com students use manual and digital drawing methods to create visual communications in the specific design fields of Environmental, Industrial and Communication Design.
+In Year 10, visual communication students use manual and digital drawing methods to create visual communications in the specific design fields of Environmental, Industrial and Communication Design.
 It includes publishing, advertising, architecture, product design, package and multimedia design.
 Students analyse and evaluate visual communications from different historical, social and cultural contexts.
 Students develop briefs and visualise, generate and develop ideas in response to audience needs.